Ask an officer: Reducing risk for lone retail workers late at night

-This month we talk with occupational safety officer Cheryl Dulay about protecting retail workers from the hazards of working alone late at night.
+Occupational safety officer Cheryl Dulay answers questions about protecting retail workers from the hazards of working alone late at night.

 You also need a written procedure for handling money, and a time-lock safe that can’t be opened during late-night hours.
 You need to have video surveillance.
 After completing a risk assessment, the owner can determine how long the recording has to be kept before it can be erased.